 - Write 1 configures the FRMCTL register to output seven words per frame/packet.
 The frame/packet of words consist of the header, five ECG words, and lead-off.
 The frame is configured to always send, irrespective of ready status.
 The slave ADAS1000-2 is in electrode mode format with a data rate of 2 kHz. - 2.
 Write 2 configures the CMREFCTL register to receive an external common mode from the master. - 3.
-Write 3 addresses the ECGCTL register, enabling all channels into a gain of 1.4, low noise mode.
-It configures the device as a slave, in gang mode and driven from the CLK_IN input source (derived from master ADAS1000).
-The ADAS1000-2 slave is also put into conversion mode in this write, but waits for the SYNC_GANG signal from the master device before it starts converting.
+Write 3 addresses the ECGCTL register, which powers up the device and enables all channels to a gain of 1.4 in low noise mode.
+This action configures the device as a slave in gang mode, driven from the CLK_IN input source (derived from the master device, ADAS1000).
+The ECGCTL register write also enables conversions in the slave.
+This write operation can be broken into two steps, for example, power-up and configure in one write, followed by another write to enable conversions. - 4.
+Write 4 is a read of the contents of the OPSTAT register to assess if the PLL is locked.
+The PLL must be confirmed locked prior to initiating conversions in the master device.
+Otherwise, the slave device may not be fully powered on and may miss the sync pulse from the master device.